 How Amazon is helping customers get groceries

-Here are some updates on how we are supporting customers and employees during this difficult time:
+Here are updates on how we are supporting our grocery customers and employees during this time:

-- We have increased the number of locations of hand sanitizer stations available for use by shoppers and Team Members, including for shopping carts and checkout.
+- We have increased the number of hand sanitizer stations available in our stores

-- We have applied temporary store changes to keep our customers and employees safe:
+- We have applied temporary prepared foods changes in stores:

 - We are no longer allowing personal, reusable containers

-- All food and product sampling and demos have been suspended
+- We have suspended all food and product sampling and demos

 - Self-serve offerings are closed